LagoonYt/Simple--Commands/README.md

   ],
 });

-//Login with the provided TOKEN client.login(process.env.TOKEN).then(async () => {
+// Login with the provided token client.login(process.env.TOKEN).then(async () => {
-//Check if the user wants the commands to be cleared from discord commands list if (process.env.CLEAR_COMMANDS === 'yes') {
+  // Check if the user wants the commands to be cleared from the Discord commands list if (process.env.CLEAR_COMMANDS === 'yes') {
-//Use simple-commands.js to clear the commands
+    // Use simple-commands.js to clear the commands await commands.clear(client, process.env.CLIENT_ID);
-    await commands.Clear(client, process.env.CLIENT_ID);
   } else {
-//If the user stated they do not want to clear commands
+    // If the user stated they do not want to clear commands,
-//Then load the commands into the bot file using simple-commands.js module
-    const loadedCommands = await commands.Load(process.env.CLIENT_ID); // Await the result of the Load function const guildId = process.env.GUILD_ID;
+    // then load the commands into the bot file using the simple-commands.js module const loadedCommands = await commands.load(process.env.CLIENT_ID); // Await the result of the load function const guildId = process.env.GUILD_ID;
-//Use the simple-commands.js module to finally register the commands with discord
+    // Use the simple-commands.js module to finally register the commands with Discord commands.register(client, loadedCommands, guildId);
-    commands.Register(client, loadedCommands, guildId);
   }
 });

 ```
 ### Configuration